JoacimLord/The-Luna-Framework/README.md

 LFW uses Dear ImGui to make it easy to integrate debugging/GUI panels inside your application.

 There is 3 different options on how to use Dear ImGui in LFW.
-1. Docking (used for multimedia apps).
+1. Docking
-2. DebugGUI (used mostly to debug games).
+2. DebugGUI
-3. Disable Dear ImGui in general.
+3. Disable Dear ImGui in general

 Docking makes it possible to freely move around your panels and dock them where you feel like to.
 This also moves the rendering to be displayed in a ImGui Panel called "Viewport" that can be docked anywhere.
 DebugGUI enables "floating" panels that can't be docked, but can be moved around.
-This can be useful for debugging games.
+This can be useful for example while debugging games.
 This renders to the GLFW window and not into a Dear ImGui panel.
 If none of these options is enabled, LFW renders directly to the GLFW window.

 To create custom Dear ImGui panels, initialize them in the BuilUI function that LFW provides with the Dear ImGui API (documentation can be found in their repo on GitHub).